 When Olney was about 4½ years old, his father died from diseases contracted during his sojourn in the War with Mexico.
 His paternal grandmother, Lois Pierce Stiles Richmond, was noted for her unusual powers of the mind, while her husband, David Richmond, is said to have predicted his own death.

-Richmond divorced Cornelia in 1899 and married Verona later that same year.
-In 1911, Pauline Goede (later changing her name to Arline L. Richmond) moved in with them and succeeded in driving a wedge between Olney and Verona.
-Pauline/Arline stayed with Olney until his death, helping with Temple duties and acting as his nursemaid.
+Later, Richmond divorced his wife Cornelia in 1899 and married Verona later that same year.
+In 1911, Pauline Goede (later changing her name to Arline L. Richmond) moved in with them.
+Because Richmond worked many late nights in the Temple with Arline's assistance, she eventually drove a wedge between Olney and Verona.
+Arline stayed with Olney until his death, helping with Temple duties, serving as its first High Priestess, and also acting as his nursemaid.

 Olney Hawkins Richmond spent the rest of his life, until he died in 1920, writing, lecturing, teaching and attending to the Temple duties.